Basic Retirement Planner Software (RP)

 Retirement Planner Operation, Features, and Other Information

-Below is a list of important things in running retirement projections, which RP will do, and other retirement calculators can't.
+Below is a list of important functions in running retirement projections, which RP will do, and other retirement calculators can't.
 Most features are illustrated in the demos.
-When it says that RP is the only retirement calculation program that will perform a certain function, it means that RP and our RWR, Dual RWR, and the IFP are the only ones, not just RP.
+When it says that RP will perform a certain function, it means that RP and our RWR, Dual RWR, and the IFP can too.

 If you're not a professional financial planner, then when you read client or spouse, just think you and/or your spouse.

-Important Functions RP Will Perform that Other Retirement Planners Can't:
+Important Functions RP Will Perform that Most Other Retirement Planners Can't:

 • Both client and spouse can have up to five investment assets each (for a total of ten "buckets").
 These retirement savings accounts are all treated as stand-alone entities (meaning what's going on with one won't affect the others, except for the calculation of pro-rata retirement income withdrawals).